-The National Nursing and Midwifery Digital Health Capability Framework was released in October, 2020.
-The purpose of the Framework is to guide nurses and midwives to identify their digital capability level and to provide clarity as to where they can enhance their skills.
+The National Nursing and Midwifery Digital Health Capability Framework was released in October 2020.
+The purpose of the Framework is to guide nurses and midwives to determine their digital capability level and identify where they can enhance their skills.

 The Framework outlines five domains of digital capability for nurses and midwives, these include: